AshleyAnneRoss/BIOL-614-Final-Project/README.md

 Makefile - Instructions used to assemble raw fasta file

 Mammal_Metadata_Ashley.tsv - Metadata information used in the assembly.
-Information is also found in Supplementary Table 1 of the report.
+Information is also found in Supplementary Table 1 of the report

-Mammal_sample_mapping.tsv - Mapping instructions used to assemble sequence data.
+Mammal_sample_mapping.tsv - Mapping instructions used to assemble sequence data

 Mammals_ultraclean_no_chimeras_17504.fasta - Raw reads obtained from the Ley et al. 2008 paper